Benton County profile

 Learn about Benton County's unique labor market information and more.

-In June, the not seasonally adjusted unemployment rate decreased from 4.3% to 3.7% over the month and total nonfarm employment in KPS MSA increased by 0.2% over-the-year.
+In August, the not seasonally adjusted unemployment rate decreased from 4.7% to 4.5% over the year and total nonfarm employment in Kennewick-Pasco-Richland MSA decreased by 0.5% over the year.

 Summary